lsst/dp0-2_lsst_io/tutorials-examples/cmdline-custom-coadd.rst

 **Contact author:** Aaron Meisner

-**Last verified to run:** 05/14/2023
+**Last verified to run:** 08/17/2023

 **Targeted learning level:** Advanced

 **Container size:** large

 **Credit:** This command line tutorial is based on the `corresponding notebook tutorial <https://github.com/rubin-dp0/tutorial-notebooks>`_ by Melissa Graham.
-The command line approach is heavily influenced by Shenming Fu's recipe for reducing DECam data with the Gen3 LSST Science Pipelines, which is in turn based on `Lee Kelvin's Merian processing instructions <https://hackmd.io/@lsk/merian>`_.
+The command line approach is heavily influenced by Shenming Fu's recipe for reducing DECam data with the Gen3 LSST Science Pipelines, which is in turn based on `Lee Kelvin's Merian processing notes <https://hackmd.io/@lsk/merian>`_.

 **Introduction:**
 This tutorial shows how to use command line ``pipetask`` invocations to produce custom coadds from simulated single-exposure Rubin/LSST images.
 It is meant to parallel the corresponding Jupyter Notebook tutorial entitled `Construct a Custom Coadded Image <https://github.com/rubin-dp0/tutorial-notebooks>`_.

-The peak memory of this custom coadd processing is between 8 and 9 GB, hence a large container is necessary.
+The peak memory of this custom coadd processing is between 8 and 9 GB, hence a large container is appropriate.

 This tutorial uses the Data Preview 0.2 (DP0.2) data set.
 This data set uses a subset of the DESC's Data Challenge 2 (DC2) simulated images, which have been reprocessed by Rubin Observatory using Version 23 of the LSST Science Pipelines.